Cray-HPE/docs-csm/operations/network/management_network/aruba/management_network_configuration_example.md

       ip address 10.101.10.1/24
     ```

     The following is the Arista BGP configuration for peering over the HSN.
-The BGP neighbor IPs used are HSN IPs of Worker nodes.
+The BGP neighbor IP addresses used are HSN IP addresses of Worker nodes.

     Example HSN IP: